-As the world is shifting from physical to digital, most businesses and their customers are opting for online payment methods over traditional cash payments.
+As the world is shifting from physical to digital, most businesses and their customers opt for online payment methods over traditional cash payments.
 Such changes have introduced new hazards that many companies worldwide will have to face.
 Data breaches, identity theft, and payment fraud have already become a part of the everyday payment processing environment.
-Failure to mitigate these risks can cost you reputation and billions of lost revenue.
-To protect your customers and your business while still delivering a great checkout experience, it’s crucial to identify the possible payment risks and implement the best security practices for mitigating them.
+Failure to mitigate technical and operational payment risks can cost you a reputation and billions of lost revenue.
+To protect your customers and your business while still delivering a great checkout experience, it’s crucial to identify the possible payment risks and implement the best risk management practices for mitigating them.
 Precaution is always better than cure.

 Exploring the payment fraud types

-It’s common for convenient one-click online payments to backfire on both cardholders and business owners.
-With the swift growth of e-commerce and digital payments, there has been a significant increase in card data leaks and e-commerce fraud.
-According to Merchant Savvy, the cost of global losses associated with payment fraud will hit a record $34.69 billion in 2022, and this indicator will grow every year.
-Here’s a quick overview of the most widespread payment fraud types.
+It’s common for convenient one-click online payments to backfire on business owners and their customers.
+With the swift growth of e-commerce, there has been a significant increase in card data leaks and e-commerce fraud.
+According to Merchant Savvy, the cost of global losses associated with online payment fraud will hit a record $34.69 billion in 2022, and this indicator will grow every year.
+Here’s a quick overview of the most widespread online payment fraud types.

-Chargebacks are a painful issue for any e-commerce business, especially when initiated with fraudulent purposes.
-When a cardholder finds a way to abuse company policies, they may declare that they never ordered an item or that it was never delivered.
+Chargebacks are a painful issue for any e-commerce business, especially for high-risk merchants.
+When a customer finds a way to abuse company policies, they may declare that they never ordered an item or that it was never delivered.
 Whatever the complaint, it’s very time-consuming for issuing banks to consider and dispute each case separately, so they often grant the cardholder’s request to satisfy them.

 Friendly fraud is similar to chargeback fraud, but it’s not carried out with malicious intent.
 For example, someone from the family of a cardholder used the card without notifying the owner.
-The other common situation is when a buyer received a product that did not meet their expectations or they misunderstood the merchant’s shipping or return policies.
+The other common situation is when a customer receives a product that does not meet their expectations, or they misunderstand the merchant’s shipping or return policies.